10 Dog Breeds With the Best Sense of Smell

-Dogs are born with their eyes and ears closed, with only their sense of smell to guide them to their mother and her milk.
-As their primary faculty, their remarkable sense of smell continues to astonish scientists.
-In fact scientists are currently trying to invent an artificial canine nose to compete with the real deal for use in the medical arts and sciences.
+Dogs are born with their eyes and ears closed.
+This means they have to rely only on their sense of smell to guide them to their mother and her milk.
+As their primary faculty, dogs' remarkable sense of smell continues to astonish scientists.
+In fact, scientists are currently trying to invent an artificial canine nose to compete with the real deal for use in the medical arts and sciences.

 Dogs can be trained to accurately detect the presence of explosives, drugs, cancer cells and infectious diseases in patients.
 Even more amazing, cadaver dogs working in open fields and woods can detect a single drop of blood or something as small as the tooth of a victim.
-Dogs can tell what direction someone was walking on a path, by discriminating that each step in the direction walked is minutely fresher in scent than the previous step.
+Dogs can even tell what direction someone was walking on a path by discerning how each step in the direction walked is minutely fresher in scent than the previous step.

 So which dog breeds are the superstars of smell?
 We checked in with the AKC, and here is the list of dog breeds with the best sense of smell.